MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Issue_3.md

 ### Community highlights ⬇

-#### Dan
+#### Daniel Nagaoka

 The day 17 challenge instructs us to write a function to flatten nested arrays of strings or numbers into a single array.
 Although there is a method for this, we are encouraged also solve it manually.

-Unlike the many who solved this challenge with nested loops, including myself, Dan creatively solved it using recursion!
+Unlike the many who solved this challenge with nested loops, including myself, [Dan](https://www.linkedin.com/in/daninagaoka/) creatively solved it using recursion!

 So, what is recursion?
 [FreeCodeCamp describes](https://www.freecodecamp.org/news/quick-intro-to-recursion), *"recursion is when a function calls itself until someone stops it.
 It can be used instead of a loop.
 If no one stops it, it'll recurse forever and crash your program.
 A base case is a condition that stops the recursion."*